RPP for Course Instructors

 This course includes mandatory participation in research through the department’s Research Participation Pool (RPP).
 The RPP serves two purposes.
 First, it provides a source of participants for students and faculty in the psychology department who are conducting research.
 Second, it provides students with first-hand experience participating in the psychological studies being conducted in the department.

 During the second week of classes, there will be an orientation session during which the RPP coordinator will explain the various ways that you can satisfy this research participation requirement.
 Attendance is mandatory for this session and there is a penalty for not being present.
 While most of the opportunities to satisfy the research requirement will involve being in a research study, there are also writing assignments available for students who either (1) object to taking part in psychological research or (2) are under 18 years of age.
-Please note that, although this requirement is not graded, failure to complete the research participation requirement will result in you receiving an Incomplete in the course.
+Please note that, although this requirement is not graded, failure to complete the research participation requirement will result in a penalty of additional required participation and you will not receive a final grade in the course.

 If you have any questions about this requirement, please contact the RPP coordinator (Jason Reiss, email@example.com | (508) 286-3636) or visit the following web page for a more thorough explanation on how the RPP works:

 The RPP coordinator let you know when these orientation sessions will be held early in the semester so that you may inform your students.

 If you teach a psychology course that is not PSY 101 or PSY 202, the RPP coordinator will contact you near the beginning of the semester to ask if you want your students included in the RPP system.
 At that time, you will work with the RPP coordinator to set up the type of involvement you desire (e.g., extra credit, etc.).
 Note: Your students are not required to attend an orientation session.
 However, the RPP coordinator will provide you with the session schedule upon request.

 In either case, please e-mail the RPP coordinator (see link to the left of this page) if you are not contacted you by the first week of classes.